Waka Hub Project 2025-2030

 -

-creating an artificial rock pool area for education programs and marine monitoring.
+creating an artificial rock pool area for the public and education programs.

 -